-The UK Government and the devolved administrations have agreed, though, that there is a need to maintain UK or GB wide policy approaches in certain policy areas.
-Common frameworks will set out arrangements for operating and governing a common UK or GB approach to policy development and implementation.
+These frameworks will maintain UK or GB wide policy approaches in certain policy areas and set out arrangements for a shared approach to policy development and implementation.

 The implementation of the Ireland - Northern Ireland Protocol means that in some instances it will not be possible to implement in Northern Ireland the policy approaches adopted in GB countries (England, Scotland and Wales).